Soniox named best-in-class STT for voice agents

 Soniox v4 Real-Time is built for teams shipping voice-first products where latency, accuracy, and multilingual reliability are non-negotiable.

-Soniox v4 reaches speaker-native accuracy across 60+ languages.
-We didn’t just optimize for the majors, we equalized the product experience for every supported language.
-Whether your users are speaking French, Hindi, Portuguese, or Japanese, they receive the same level of accuracy that was previously reserved for English.
+Soniox v4 reaches native-speaker accuracy across 60+ languages simultaneously.
+We didn’t just optimize for a handful of major languages, we equalized the product experience across every supported language.
+Whether your users speak French, Hindi, Portuguese, or Japanese, they receive the same level of accuracy and reliability that was previously available only for English.

 In real-time voice interactions, “close enough” isn’t good enough.
-If a model misses a word, a voice agent loses the thread. v4 provides the high-fidelity foundation required for an AI to converse naturally, without constant interruptions.
+A single missed word can break the flow of a conversation or derail an action.
+Soniox v4 provides the high-fidelity foundation required for AI systems to converse naturally, without constant interruptions or recovery prompts.

 2. Millisecond finality: Speed without sacrifice